Safety and Health Management System

-Further information on setting up and operating a safety and health management system audit is given in Appendix E of the HSA‘s Workplace Safety and Health Management.
+Further information on setting up and operating a safety and health management system audit is given in Appendix E of the Authority's Workplace Safety and Health Management.

 back to top

-What should be contained in audit protocols and procedures?
+What should be contained in the system audit protocols and procedures?

-Audit protocols and procedures should include the following:
+The protocols and procedures for the audit on the health and safety management system should include the following:

 - personnel requirements, including that of the audit team, i.e. competence required for auditors (auditors should have the appropriate training and skills so that they can assess physical, human and other factors and the use of procedures as well as documents or records - wherever possible, auditors should be independent of the activity being audited and include support from a wider range of specialists if necessary)

-- procedures for reporting audit findings to those responsible to facilitate timely corrective action and improvement
+- the procedures for reporting audit findings to those responsible to facilitate timely corrective action and improvement

 - a system for auditing and tracking the implementation of audit recommendations to include addressing the possible need for changes to safety and health policy, objectives and other elements of the safety and health management system.